Carnegie Mellon University Undergraduate Admission

 The Summer Pre-College Art and Design program motivates, stimulates and prepares you as emerging artists and designers.
 Exploring traditional tools and new technologies in a variety of media leads you to develop conceptual and technical skills as well as your portfolio – all excellent preparation for applying to and succeeding in college-level art and design programs.
 Challenging courses, stimulating workshops, museum and gallery field trips, and energetic interaction with dedicated faculty and talented peers introduce you to the spirit and substance of an art and design school culture and environment.

-Students work together in a large studio with individual workspaces.
-Sessions include individual instruction, in-class work sessions, critiques, lectures and field trips.
+Students work together in large studios.
+Coursework includes individual instruction, in-class work sessions, critiques, and lectures.
+Students are expected to complete assignments outside of class on a nightly basis.
 Summer Pre-College Art & Design courses include:

-There are many events and opportunities to enhance and supplement studio work, such as; including visits to local galleries and Pittsburgh based design firms, evening presentations by faculty, exhibitions of Carnegie Mellon student work and portfolio preparation and critique sessions.
+There are many events and opportunities to enhance and supplement studio work, such as Friday morning workshops, visits to local galleries, museums, and Pittsburgh based design firms and studios.
+All students have the opportunity to meet with current School of Art Faculty for a practice portfolio review session.